SpeechRateProject/SpeechVowelsNet/README.md

-# Speech Yolo Model - Localize and Detect Vowels - Train and Test
+# Speech Yolo Vowels Neural Net

-This is part of speech rate measure project
+This is part of speech rate measure project.

-The model was built on the build model of SpeechYolo, by adding output in the last layer to predict number of vowels in a 500ms audio file
+This code can be used to train a neural network to detect and localize vowels on given audio file.

+## Acknowledgement

+The project is based on the SpeechYolo project, that is used to detect and localize words in given audio file.

-You can see the argumnets  of Speech Yolo Model explained  [here](https://github.com/MLSpeech/speech_yolo) The model uses object detection methods
+You can see farther documentation  [here](https://github.com/MLSpeech/speech_yolo)

+## How it works?

-Its goal is to localize boundaries of utterances(vowels) within the input signal(500ms of audio file), and classify them and count how many of them in the input signal, while its priority is to localize them more then classify them
+Its goal is to localize boundaries of utterances(vowels) within the input signal. we used audio files in duration of 500ms.

+From given audio files in .wav format, audio features extracted using librosa package.
+The audio features are the input layer of the neural net.

-It composed by a convolution neural network, with loss function
+The Neural net, similar to SpeechYoloProject composed by a convolution neural network, based on VGG19 net.

-As mentioned, we based on the SpeechYolo project to create our model we added another output to the last layer and convert the number of cells to be 32 such that we wont have more then one vowel in a cell so we can sum up al the values of the cells inside each data file(input signal) and make the last layer to output also the number of vowels in the input signal, by sum up all the cells values(every cell value is 1/0) In addition, we added a loss "six part loss" for the loss function and save the model by check the mistake value (object/no object)
+In this project, we modified the output layer of the model, the loss calculations, and different parameters so that the detection and localization of obejct will suit vowel, instead of words.

 ## Installation instructions